Charlie Ware (hurler, born 1933)

 Charles Ware (1933 – 24 November 2013) was an Irish hurler who played as a right wing-forward for the Waterford senior team.

 Born in Waterford, Ware first played competitive hurling during his schooldays at De La Salle College.
 He arrived on the inter-county scene at the age of twenty-one when he made his senior debut in the 1954-55 National Hurling League.
-Ware went on to play for Waterford for much of the next decade, and won one All-Ireland medal as a non-playing substitute and one Munster medals.
+Ware went on to play for Waterford for much of the next decade and won one All-Ireland medal as a non-playing substitute and one Munster medals.

 At club level Ware won one championship medal with Erin's Own.

 His retirement came following Waterford's defeat by Kilkenny in the 1963 championship.

-Ware's father, Charlie, and his uncle, Jim, also enjoyed lengthy hurling careers with Waterford.
+Ware's father, Charlie, and his uncle, Jim, also had inter-county hurling careers with Waterford.